Mholscher/monetary/doc/source/Monetary.rst

     amount in cents * interest fraction * number of days / 365

+The interest will not be compounded per month, unless explicitly requested.
+As compounding will be per month, we will split the period only in months and days if compounding is requested.

-At the beginning of the period there may be pro rata days. they bridge the period to the beginning of the next  calendar month:
+Depending on the calculation type, at the beginning of the period there may also be pro rata days. they bridge the period to the beginning of the next  calendar month:

     amount in cents * interest fraction * remaining number of days in month / 365

+As this is rather the exception, the default will be full years and months from the start date.

 .. _equalmonthscalculation: